Research Article, Res Rep Math Vol: 2 Issue: 1

 Preliminaries

-Through this paper, A is the infinitesimal generator of strongly cosine function of bounded linear operators (C(t))t∈R on the Banach space (X,||.||). we denote by (S(t))t∈R the associated sine function which is defined byequation for x∈X and tR In the sequel, N and N are positive constants such that equation and equation for every t∈I.
+Through this paper, A is the infinitesimal generator of strongly cosine function of bounded linear operators (C(t))t∈R on the Banach space (X,||.||). we denote by (S(t))t∈R the associated sine function which is defined by for x∈X and tR In the sequel, N and N are positive constants such that and for every t∈I.

 In this paper [D(A)] represents the domain of A endowed with the graph norm given by ||x||A=||x||+||ax||,

-x∈D (A) while E stands for the space formed by the vectors x∈X for which C(.)x is of the class C1 on R. We know from Kisinsky [8-10], that E endowed with the norm equation is a Banach space.
+x∈D (A) while E stands for the space formed by the vectors x∈X for which C(.)x is of the class C1 on R. We know from Kisinsky [8-10], that E endowed with the norm is a Banach space.
 The operator-valued function

-equation is a strongly continuous group of bounded linear operators on the space ExX generated by the operator equation defined on D(A)xE.
+is a strongly continuous group of bounded linear operators on the space ExX generated by the operator defined on D(A)xE.
 It follows from this that AS(t): E→X is a bounded linear operator and that AS(t)x→0,t→0, for each x∈E

 Furthermore, if x: (0,∞]→ X is a locally integrable function, then z(t) = ∫ S(t − s)x(s)ds, defines an E-valued continuous function.
 This is a consequence of the fact that

-equation defines an ExX- valued continuous function.
+defines an ExX- valued continuous function.

 In this work we will employ an axiomatic definition for the phase space B. Specifically, B will be a linear space of functions mapping (-∞,0] into X endowed with a semi norm ||.||B and satisfying the following assumptions: